GuiPimenta-Dev/lambda-forge-docs/docs/page2.md

 Start a new project named `lambda-forge-demo`, incorporating the `--no-docs` flag to bypass docs generation initially as this will be covered on a future section.

 ```
-forge project lambda-forge-demo --repo-owner "$GITHUB-USER" --repo-name "$GITHUB-REPO" --no-docs
+forge project lambda-forge-demo --repo-owner "$GITHUB-OWNER" --repo-name "$GITHUB-REPO" --no-docs
 ```

-Make sure to replace **$GITHUB-USER** and **$GITHUB-REPO** with your actual GitHub username and the name of an empty repository.
+Make sure to replace `$GITHUB-OWNER` and `$GITHUB-REPO` with the actual GitHub owner and the name of an empty repository.

 ### Project Structure